RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 - **💬 Persistent Conversation History**: Maintain conversation continuity with stored dialogue history.
 - **🔄 Flexible Model Selection**: Easily switch between different LLMs or compare outputs by selecting multiple models simultaneously.
 - **📊 Data Analysis Chatbot**: Interactively visualize and analyze your data with AI-driven assistance on a dedicated page.
+- **🔍 Search Agent Bot**: Discover insights from research articles, recent news, and general queries using an AI-powered search assistant.
 - **🚀 Scalable Streamlit Cloud Deployment**: Access the platform through a responsive, cloud-hosted interface for global reach.

 ---